ihavethatonvinyl/blog/content/essays/a-christmas-not-so-merry-dark-mark-does-christmas.md

 ---
 title: "A Christmas Not So Merry: Dark Mark Does Christmas"
 date: 2025-12-21T06:52:00.000-05:00
-summary: "n 2012 Lanegan self-released a tour-only Christmas EP under the moniker of “Dark Mark.”
+summary: "In 2012 Lanegan self-released a tour-only Christmas EP under the moniker of “Dark Mark.”
 In 2020, it was expanded to a full album and reissued again independently.
 The album Dark Mark Does Christmas is a journey through the spiritual and the bleak, very reminiscent of Scrooge standing in front of